 In our latest release, which came out this past Sunday, we have improved the monitoring of your Schedules in your MyRapidi Configuration interface.

 Before you would receive one email containing a list of all the Schedules that were due to be notified as failing at that given time.
 The next notification email would not be sent before twelve hours later (in order not to spam you with too many emails).
-This was sometimes not very good as it could create some situations, where you were not notified in a timely manner of a failing schedule - for example another schedule that failed some hours after the first email was send out and where you wanted to get notified about this.
+This was sometimes not very good as it could create some situations, where you were not notified in a timely manner of a failing schedule - for example, another schedule that failed some hours after the first email was sent out and where you wanted to get notified about this.

 Some of you have also mentioned that you would like to be able to specify who gets notified, in a more fine-grained way - for example for each Schedule or for a specific Service (if you have multiple Services).

-We found that the best solution to the above, was to monitor and notify based on each Schedule (and for each Service).
+We found that the best solution to the above was to monitor and notify based on each Schedule (and for each Service).
 So that is what we have implemented in this release.

-The monitoring process now automatically creates a record for each active Schedule (with Status different from 'Stopped') and keeps track of when you have been notified for a given error on this Schedule.
+The monitoring process now automatically creates a record for each active Schedule (with Status different from 'Stopped') and keeps track of when you have been notified of a given error on this Schedule.
 The process will now wait 7 days before it alerts you again about the same issue.
-If however the Schedule runs through successfully after some hours and then again gets an error, then we regard this as a new error and will notify you again.
+If however, the Schedule runs through successfully after some hours and then again gets an error, then we regard this as a new error and will notify you again.

 The notification emails concern now only one specific Schedule, so it should be clearer what it is about and you can archive the email when you have fixed that specific issue.